Wirecloud/wirecloud/roadmap.md

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **March 2020**:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **September 2021**:

-* Initial support for NGSI-LD (targeting orion-ld and Scorpio)
+* Improved NGSI-LD support.
+WireCloud 1.4 already incorporate NGSI-LD support but it was just an initial version so it is going to be actively worked for next versions of WireCloud.
+Some of the tasks that will be done are:
+  * Update NGSIJS library with better NGSI-LD support
-  * Next version of WireCloud will incorporate a version of the NGSIJS with support for NGSI-LD
+  * Release of a set of basic widgets and operators supporting NGSI-LD (e.g.
-  * In a first step, NGSI-Source and NGSI-datamodel2poi operators will be updated to cope with NGSI-LD.
+    NGSILD-source, NGSILD-temporal-source, ... )
   * After this, the rest of widgets and operatos will be updated to support NGSI-LD

-Already in-place features to be released on next version:
-* Support for Django 1.9 and 1.10 has been dropped and support for Django 2.0, 2.1 and 2.2 added.
-* WireCloud 1.4 has been move to use django-channels 2.x
+* Support elastic search 7
+* Creation of the documentation and templates required for deploying WireCloud using kubernetes

 ## Medium term